 How to Store

-Keep your peach cookies in an airtight container in single layers with waxed paper between them.
+Room temperature: Keep your peach cookies in an airtight container in single layers with waxed paper between them.
 They’re best fresh but will last 2–3 days.
 Note that they’ll soften more over time due to the fresh fruit.

-To freeze: Once baked and fully cooled, freeze the cookies in a single layer until firm, then transfer to an airtight container or freezer bag.
+Freezer: Once baked and fully cooled, freeze the cookies in a single layer until firm, then transfer to an airtight container or freezer bag.
 Thaw at room temperature.
 Best enjoyed within a month.

 A Sweet Way to Savor Summer